Genivia/ugrep/README.md

     ugrep -r -a -Ocpp -w 'int'

-If a file has potentially many pattern matches, but each match is only one a single line, then option `-g` can be used to speed up displaying matches:
+If a file has potentially many pattern matches, but each match is only one a single line, then option `-u` can be used to speed up displaying matches:

-    ugrep -r -a -g -Opython -w 'def'
+    ugrep -r -a -u -Opython -w 'def'

 Even greater speeds can be achieved with `--format` when searching files with many matches, for example when almost every line of the file has a match, use `--format='%O%~'` to output matching lines for every match, or `--format='%o%~'` to output the only matching part.
-The `--format` option does not check for binary matches and may output a line repeatedly with field `%O`, like option `-g`.
+The `--format` option does not check for binary matches and may output a line repeatedly with field `%O`, like option `-u`.
 For example, to match all words recursively in the current working directory with line and column numbers, where `%n` is the line number, `%k` is the column number, `%o` is the match (only matching), and `%~` is a
 newline: